Fahimsakib1/learner-academy-client/README.md

 - As this project is about online course providing for the students, I needed much data regarding the courses and course details.
 Fo that I have used node.js and express.js for the server purpose.
 I have created many data according to the courses and all the data are fetch from the client side. there is no static data in this project.

 ## Project Features
-- This provide a user many courses regarding to computer science and programming language.
+- This project provides a user many courses regarding to computer science and programming language.
 - There is a home page which is changing the background images after a specific period of time.
 - In the courses page there are listed all the courses that is available right now.
 - when a user clicked on a course link (left side of the page) of the course card then the user will be directed to a course details route which he has chosen.